p-dimi/Batch-Card-Maker/README.md

 # Batch-Card-Maker
 Make game cards in a batch from CSV!
+Perfect for rapid game prototyping for print or for Tabletop Simulator.

 ## Demonstration
 [!View the Demo](https://youtu.be/8Xv3JhwMKsI)